Tupelo, Mississippi: 20th century to present

 Part of the force at Tupelo Cotton Mills, 1911.
-Photo by Lewis Hine.
+Photo by Brody Kennedy.

 By the early twentieth century the town had become a site of cotton textile mills, which provided new jobs for residents of the rural area.
 Under the state's segregation practices, the mills employed only white adults and children.
 Reformers documented the child workers and attempted to protect them through labor laws.

 The last known bank robbery by Machine Gun Kelly, a Prohibition-era gangster, took place on November 30, 1932, at the Citizen's State Bank in Tupelo; his gang netted $38,000 ($ in current dollar terms).
 After the robbery, the bank's chief teller said of Kelly, "He was the kind of guy that, if you looked at him, you would never thought he was a bank robber."

 During the Great Depression, Tupelo was electrified by the new Tennessee Valley Authority, which had constructed dams and power plants throughout the region to generate hydroelectric power for the large, rural area.
 The distribution infrastructure was built with federal assistance as well, employing many local workers.
 In 1935, President Franklin Roosevelt visited this "First TVA City".

 Tupelo had only 20 Jewish residents at the beginning of the Great Depression, out of 20,000 total residents.
 Temple B'nai Israel was established in Tupelo in 1939.
 The congregation first met in Tupelo City Hall.
 It later rented space on South Spring Street above the Fooks' Chevrolet dealership.
 In 1953, it moved to space over Biggs Furniture Store.
 A synagogue building was dedicated in 1957, with then-Mayor James Ballard giving the remarks.